jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

     SHELL=COMMAND.COM AUTOEXEC.BAT

 No special switches are required (eg, /P or /K).
-Each copy of **COMMAND.COM** loaded during the system initialization ("SYSINIT") phase remains permanently loaded.
+Each copy of **COMMAND.COM** loaded during the system initialization (aka "SYSINIT") phase remains permanently loaded.
 Unlike PC DOS, COMMAND.COM is not divided into "resident" and "transient" sections.
-Instead, it's divided in "shared" and "instance" sections, so every copy of **COMMAND.COM** shares the same code and read-only data, making each additional copy very small.
+Instead, it's divided in "shared" and "instance" sections, so every copy of **COMMAND.COM** shares the same code and read-only data, making each additional copy's footprint much smaller.

 At the command prompt, you can launch DOS and BASIC programs, and type a variety of DOS and BASIC commands.
 You can define your own variables